How to Make a Sandpaper Cutter

 - Attach a thin strip of wood flush along one edge of a piece of 3/4-inch plywood base that is approximately a 12 x 18-inch rectangle.
 Your dimensions can vary as long as it is big enough to accommodate the sheet of sandpaper.
 Make it the same length as the base and secure the strip with a pneumatic brad gun.

-- Lay the folder paper on the plywood base, butted against the hinged strip and trace the other edge with a pencil.
+- Lay the folded paper on the plywood base, butted against the hinged strip, and trace the other edge with a pencil.

 - Lay a new hacksaw blade along the traced line on the same side as the hinged strip and trace the holes at either end for screw holes.
 You can use an old blade for the cutter, but a new sharp blade is not very expensive and will cut better.
 Pre-drill the small screw holes and lay a small washer over each.

 - Insert the screw through a washer and through the hacksaw blade and then fit the screw into the washer/hole on the plywood base.
 Be sure to position the sharp edge of the blade away from the hinged strips.
 Tighten the screw in the plywood base.
 Repeat for the second screw.

 - Hinge out the narrow strip and insert the long edge of a full sheet of sandpaper under the blade, butting it against the wooden strip.
 Tear upwards against the blade to cut the sandpaper lengthwise.

 - Insert the narrow end of the half-sheet of sandpaper under the blade after folding back the narrow hinged strip.
 Pull up against the blade to cut it.

 Have your project done by a local, qualified professional.